 What makes us different

 There already exist a number of important investor and finance sector fora which investors can join to learn about climate change or to engage in dialogue with governments, legislators and other stakeholders.
-While the PDC will also offer ‘knowledge exchange’ and’ stakeholder dialogue’ opportunities it will differ from other networks because it will be fully action-oriented: all PDC members will commit to concrete and quantifiable carbon-footprinting as well as portfolio decarbonization targets (for more detail, please refer to the PDC membership criteria)
+While the PDC will also offer ‘knowledge exchange’ and’ stakeholder dialogue’ opportunities it will differ from other networks because it will be fully action-oriented: all PDC members will commit to a concrete decarbonization plan (for more detail, please refer to the PDC membership criteria).

 Promoting Openness and Transparency

 The PDC will be open to any carbon-footprinting and decarbonization methods and techniques that investors may want to use in fulfilling their commitments.
 The only requirement is that investors fully and publically disclose an overview and key features of the employed techniques and methods.
 All the information submitted to PDC by its members will be disclosed publically, via the PDC website.